frusdelion/product_security_challenge/README.md

 * Docker Desktop
 * Go 1.13

+### Download
+Please download the [releases](https://github.com/frusdelion/product_security_challenge/releases) before continuing with the instructions below.
+If you would like to compile the code, please follow the instructions [here for macOS and Linux](https://github.com/frusdelion/product_security_challenge#build-from-source-macos).

 ### macOS and Linux install
 Open a bash shell and run the following:
 ```bash